Five killed, two injured as old building collapses in Maha's Amravati | Law-Order

 - India

-Five persons were killed and two others suffered serious injuries after a dilapidated ground-plus-two-storey building collapsed in Amravati city of Maharashtra on Sunday, a senior police official said.
+Five persons were killed and two others suffered serious injuries after a dilapidated ground-plus-two-storey building collapsed on Sunday in Amravati city of Maharashtra, around 150 kms from here, a senior police official said.
 The incident occurred around 2 pm, the official said.

+The Maharashtra government announced Rs 5 lakh financial aid to the families of each deceased. ''The building located in Prabhat Chowk area of the city collapsed, killing five persons and injuring two others,'' Amravati Police Commissioner Dr Arti Singh said.

+On being alerted, police personnel and an Emergency Response team rushed to the spot and launched a rescue operation, she said.

 A civic official said the Amravati Municipal Corporation (AMC) had issued a notice for the demolition of the building in July this year as it had become old and dilapidated.